carlomilanesi/measures-rs/docs/Tutorial.md

     assert_eq!((mass1 - mass2).variance, 0.13);
 ```

-The above example shows that:
+The above example demonstrates that:
 * When a measure is multiplied by a number, its variance is also multiplied by that number.
 * When two measures are added or subtracted, their variances are added.